 HR is not an easy job.
 From payroll crises to bringing employees together, no two days are ever the same.
 Though HR is not the complaint department, it can often feel that way when employees approach HR with more problems than positive feedback.

-In the spirit of Thanksgiving, we spoke with four employees about why they are grateful for HR.
+In honor of the holidays, we spoke with four employees about why they are grateful for HR.
 Here’s what they had to say:

 We are so thankful for our HR manager, Abby, who has had a major focus on recruiting and hiring this year.
 She has interviewed hundreds of applicants and hired over 40 people just this year, helping us reach a huge milestone as a company—over 100 team members.
 Because of some of her hiring efforts and our revenue growth, we are also now ranked as the largest marketing agency in the Houston area by Houston Business Journal!
 Abby has been instrumental to our growth as a company and is an important part of onboarding and the success of our new team members.